-The Lytx Experience: A physical space tells a story of passion
+The Lytx Experience: A physical space to tell a story of their passion for safety

 The Lytx San Diego campus is comprised of two buildings and is home to over 500 employees.
 Designed to foster Lytx’s team-oriented, casual, startup culture, the space is bright and welcoming, and includes a cafeteria and gym, collaboration spaces, focus rooms, and a game room.
 “During our original design and build-out for Lytx in 2015, the company’s focus was to create an environment to support their rapid growth and strong, positive employee culture.
 Appropriate at the time, their first Experience Center was an enclosed area with flatscreens and podiums displaying products.
 It was functional in terms of showing the evolution of the company’s product offerings, but it wasn’t an engaging and immersive brand experience,” says Kelsey Held, senior designer for ID Studios.